 I would rate this hike moderate difficulty for regular hikers, maybe hard for less-frequent hikers.
-Estimate of 5-6 miles round trip, incline of nearly 2000 feet.
+Estimate of 5-7 miles round trip, incline of nearly 2000 feet.
 We went up Mt.
 Cutler trail to the turn for Mt.
 Muscoco.
 We followed that to Daniel's Pass and then instead of heading back down to the road we followed a much-less-worn trail the opposite direction that took us down to the ruins of Green Settlement and then on to the ruins of Greenwood Park.
 We do not know the history of these places - if any reader does, please let us know.
-Green Settlement appeared to be potentially quite old - very little left of the two structures and what we saw involved no nails and had been done apparently by hand with an axe, not a saw - although we did see a few places that had evidence of saw work but that was on a tree inside the walls of a structure so appeared to be later.
+Green Settlement appeared to be potentially quite old and probably related to similar ruins in the Jones Park area from the late 1800's- very little left of the two structures and what we saw involved no nails and had been done apparently by hand with an axe, not a saw - although we did see a few places that had evidence of saw work but that was on a tree inside the walls of a structure so appeared to be later.
 Trees to make the two structures had been cut right on site and their stumps still remain - again cut with axe, not saw.
 Greenwood Park on the other hand is much newer - it had electricity, well water and propane.
 Appliances dating to perhaps the 70's lay strewn about.

 Just off the Mt.
 Cutler trail, accessing the trail to Muscoco.

 View from Mt.
 Cutler area.

 View from a hilltop west of Muscoco